 And on certain pricing tiers, you also get free access to the LearnWorlds Academy where you will find a lot of courses for course creation and marketing.

-Finally, LearnWorlds doesn’t have an online community on Facebook for their users.
+Finally, LearnWorlds doesn’t have an online community on Facebook or another platform for its users.
 They do have an online community for LearnWorlds Academy but it isn’t active at all.

 This LearnWorlds review won’t be complete unless we discuss the pricing aspect.